 Want to save time and secure your spot at Oriental Pearl Tower?
 Book your Oriental Pearl Tower Ticket including a buffet dinner at the tower’s Revolving Restaurant before your arrive and prepare for an unforgettable evening on the town.

-Getting to Oriental Pearl Tower: Hop on the Shanghai metro to Lujiazui Station on Line 2.
+Getting there: Hop on the Shanghai metro to Lujiazui Station on Line 2.
 From Exit 1, walk across the Lujiazui Ring Road to the entrance of Oriental Pearl Tower.

 Much like Tianzifang elsewhere in the French Concession, Xintiandi exudes the feel of Shanghai in 1920s with its old stone shikumen and pedestrian-only streets where you’ll encounter du jour boutiques, restaurants, cafés, and bars.